Extended Auto Warranty Guide: What You Need to Know in 2022

 - Is the policy transferable to another person or vehicle?

-- Is the warranty provider insured and re-insured by a major company?
+- Is the warranty provider insured and re-insured by a significant company?

 - Will the company pay claims for the life of the contract?

-- Customer complaints and satisfaction not strong with the Better Business Bureau.
+- Customer complaints and satisfaction are not strong with the Better Business Bureau

 - Cold calls to your home. (reputable companies don’t operate this way)

-- Extremely low prices, scare tactics or bad mouthing the competition.
+- Meager prices, scare tactics, or bad-mouthing the competition.

-- Very large exclusions list on what the plan will not cover.
+- An extensive exclusions list of what the plan will not cover

-- You're solicited you through the mail claiming your warranty is expired.
+- You’re solicited through the mail claiming your warranty is expired

 - Never take a salesperson’s word on what a plan covers.